-2, 9, 11, 17, and 20.
+2, 9, 11, 17 and 20.

-This Judgement has been made using available evidence including a visit to this service.
 Contact arrangements receive a high priority and positive relations are developed.
 Young person needs are regularly assessed and recorded and each young person is encouraged to contribute to the manner in which the school is run.
 Admission and leaving programmes are sensitively managed.
-Parental concern for certain leaving situations is recommended for consideration.